-The Authority seeks to maximise the returns of the Fund within acceptable levels of risk, controlling costs and ensuring members receive their entitlements in accordance with the Act.
+The Authority seeks to maximise the returns of the Fund without undue risk, controlling costs and ensuring members receive their entitlements in accordance with the Act.

 The members of the Schemes and the employer contributors to the Schemes are also key stakeholders of the Fund.
 The Authority has determined the reasonable expectations of the members and the employers to be as follows: